i11g/Back-End-Technologies/README.md

 - N Unit - version 3.0

 ## Acknowledgements

-Give credit here.
-- This project was inspired by...
-- This project was based on
-- Many thanks to...
+- Many thanks to SoftUni

 ## Contact
 Created by [](https://) - feel free to contact me!

 ## License
-This project is open source and available under the MIT License.
+This repo is open source and available under the MIT License.